SaraAlert/SaraAlert/README.md

 bundle exec whenever --update-crontab
 ```

-##### Jobs
+##### Jobs & Tasks

-  The following jobs are configured to run continuously:
+  The following tasks are configured to run continuously:
-  * `ConsumeAssessmentsJob`
+  * `bundle exec rake queue_reports`
-      - Should always be running in order to be ready to consume assessments at any time.
+      - Should always be running to to queue a completed assessment for Sidekiq at any time.
-      - Handles consuming assessments from the assessment container into the enrollment container.
+      - Handles scheduling the processing of assessments from the assessment container into the enrollment container.
+      - Utilizes Redis `RPOPLPUSH` pattern.

   The following jobs are configured to run periodically (their run timing parameters are specified in `config/schedule.rb`):
   * `ClosePatientsJob`